webpack/webpack.js.org/src/content/concepts/loaders.md

 ## Loader Features

 * Loaders can be chained.
 Each loader in the chain applies transformations to the processed resource.
 A chain is executed in reverse order.
 The first loader passes its result (resource with applied transformations) to the next one, and so forth.
-Finally, Webpack expects JavaScript to be returned by the last loader in the chain.
+Finally, webpack expects JavaScript to be returned by the last loader in the chain.
 * Loaders can be synchronous or asynchronous.
 * Loaders run in Node.js and can do everything that’s possible there.
 * Loaders accept query parameters.
 This can be used to pass configuration to the loader.